-This MRFF investment is guided by the Australian Medical Research and Innovation Strategy 2016-2021 (the Strategy) and related set of Australian Medical Research and Innovation Priorities 2020-2022 (the Priorities), developed by the independent and expert Australian Medical Research Advisory Board following extensive national public consultation.
+This MRFF investment is guided by the Australian Medical Research and Innovation Strategy 2021-2026 (the Strategy) and related set of Australian Medical Research and Innovation Priorities 2022-2024 (the Priorities), developed by the independent and expert Australian Medical Research Advisory Board following extensive national public consultation.

 1.2.
-About the Research Data Infrastructure Initiative
+About the National Critical Research Infrastructure Initiative

-The Research Data Infrastructure Initiative (the Initiative) forms part of the Fund.
-A total of \$100 million over 10 years from 2022-23 has been made available for the Initiative.
+The National Critical Research Infrastructure Initiative (the Initiative) forms part of the Fund.
+The Australian Government has announced a total of \$650 million over 10 years from 2022-23 for the Initiative.